 I did my Master’s degree program in Computer Science.
 This education has helped me get a well-paying job very easily.
 Immigration is also easier for me to the US because there has been and continues to be a shortage of Software Engineers.

 I attribute my success to my community and my family.
 A lot of the life I have made for myself has been because of what I had on the platter.
 I was born into an upper-class professional family, grew up in Mumbai.
-My dad sent me to Engineering school and then Master’s which is not so common in the setting that I come from.
+My dad sent me to Engineering school and the Master’s which is not so common in the setting that I come from.
 Throughout, I have had supportive teachers, classmates, friends, a strong developer community and other well-wishers to help me.
 From my side, I have been resilient, ambitious and focused.
 I have not let my personal life spill on my career decisions.
 I have been proud enough to not settle for less than what I deserve and humble enough to learn and adapt.

 What were your initial days as a student like?

 My initial days as a student were wonderful!!
-I went from a full-time job to being a student again.
+I went from a full-time job to be a student again.
 My university, especially, was very good at integrating international students so they didn’t feel a loss of identity in a new country.
 We had an international student’s inauguration.
 We had a lot of facilities and resources we didn’t have in Indian universities.
 I met many new people and found new friends.
 I missed home sorely till I found good friends in the US.

 How was your first job like?